auepha13/arcomage/README.md

 We built it in java

-To play this game simply start the starter.java.
+Setup:
+Download the repository.
+Create a database in pgadmin / postgresql named 'arcomage' Restore the database from the 'arcomage.backup' file located in the res folder.

+Start the 'starter.java'.
+You can play one Card per round.
+The cards have certain effects, you will get additional resources every round.
-You can play one Card per round. you win if your Tower is 100 big or the other tower is at 0.
+You win if your Tower is 100 big or the other tower is at 0.

+Have fun